Date : June 1st – June 4th, 2007

 The Nature

-In this image, I bring back my memory regarding what thoughts and feelings I experienced, while backpacking in Pisgah National Park, North Carolina in Spring 2006.
-My body and mind had been pushed to their physical limit and I started visualizing the impact that the elements could have on nature.
+In this image, I bring back my memory regarding what thoughts and feelings I experienced while backpacking in Pisgah National Park, North Carolina, in Spring 2006.
+My body and mind had been pushed to their physical limit, and I started visualizing the impact that the elements could have on nature.
 Through that memory, I visualize my photographs, at that time, into a short scene and re-capture them into one frame of a new photograph.
 My idea is to visualize and simulate my experiences physically and psychologically at that point, and at the same time, capture my imaginative moments and illustrate them to the audience through revived photographs.
-For example, in “catching the wind” photographs, I illustrate my imagination of a tree, which its branches are growing along with the wind direction.
-This imagination was pictured when I was sitting exhaustedly and looking at the scene, and tried to entertained myself from the frustration after a long tiring hike.
+For example, in “Catching the wind” photographs, I illustrate my imagination of a tree, whose branches are growing in the direction.
+This imagination was pictured when I was sitting exhaustedly and looking at the scene, and trying to entertain myself from the frustration after a long, tiring hike.

 Catching The Wind

-“The human body has its maximum resistant limit.
+“The human body has its maximum resistance limit.
 When it reaches the peak of the limit, the unconscious mind will overcast the logical mind; imagination becomes a hallucination.”

 Eric Dalimarta